kalekundert/bind_dna/notebook/20200226_express_mwasabi_repa_with_nebexpress/express_mwasabi_repa_with_nebexpress.rst

     successfully binding DNA, I should see the mWasabi bands shifted by different amounts in the two reactions.

-   - I could purify the protein.DNA complex, digest the protein, then run a gel.
+  - I could purify the protein/DNA complex, digest the protein, then run a gel.
     The only way I should see DNA is if it is bound by the protein being purified.

 - Unlike with PURExpress, it doesn't seem like any of the expressed mWasabi-repA is getting stuck in the transcription/translation machinery.
 Of